Incredible Magical Realism Middle Grade Books

 Circus Mirandus by Cassie Beasley

-You’ll fall in love with this magical story about a lonely boy whose beloved grandfather faces a life-ending illness.
+You’ll fall in love with this magical realistic novel about a lonely boy whose beloved grandfather faces a life-ending illness.
 Micah’s grandfather and Micah hope the magical Lightbender in the Circus Mirandus who owes the grandfather a miracle will be able to help.
 With a missive to the Lightbender, Micah finds the location of the magical circus his grandfather once loved so much.
 It’s an adventure filled with emotion and faith that doesn’t turn out how Micah expects.

 A Monster Calls by Patrick Ness, illustrated by Jim Kay